home-assistant/architecture/adr/0014-home-assistant-supervised.md

 ### Supported Operating System, System dependencies and versions

 Docker CE (Community Edition) is the only supported containerization method for Home Assistant Supervised.
+It can be installed in many different ways, one of them is using the script here https://get.docker.com/ another is adding the repo manually like described here https://www.linode.com/docs/guides/how-to-install-docker-ce-on-debian-10/.
 We only support FHS 3.0 on the host file system.

 - Docker CE >= 19.03
 - Systemd >= 239
 - NetworkManager >= 1.14.6
 - AppArmor == 2.13.x (built into the kernel)
 - Debian Linux Debian 10 aka Buster (no derivatives)

+### Required System Packages
+The installer script will check for the following pre-required packages:

+- systemctl
+- nmcli
+- apparmor_parser
+- docker
+- jq
+- curl
+- dbus-daemon

 Only the above-listed version of Debian Linux is supported for running this installation method.
 When a new major version of Debian is released, the previous major version is dropped, with a deprecation time of 4 months.
 An exception to this rule occurs if the new version does not meet the requirements of the Supervisor.